shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 Construct the baseplate in the following manner:

-1. Insert a [black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535) panel below the aluminium breadboard at the bottom side,
+1. Insert a [black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535) panel below the aluminum breadboard at the bottom side,

 2. Inset four (M6) cap screws in the counterbored holes at each corner of the breadboard,